carlow78/brew-bliss/README.md

 ### Acknowledgements

-- Thank you to my CI Mentor [Precious Ijege] for his help and suggestions, CI's Tutor Support, Stackover and Slack Communities.
+- Thank you to my CI Mentor [Precious Ijege] for his help and suggestions, CI's Tutor Support, Django documentation, Bootstrap, You tube for tutorials and Stackover and CI's Slack Community.